PrestaShop/prestashop-specs/back-office/multistoregeneralspecs.md

 It opens the front-office of the corresponding shop.

 If the shop URL isn't configured, a "configure shop URL" link is displayed after each shop name.<br/>
-It opens the store's page edition.
+It opens the store's URL page edition.

 **User acceptance test**